yukiar/yukiar.github.io/index.md

 Email: arase[at]ist.osaka-u.ac.jp
 Twitter: [@Yuki_arase](https://twitter.com/Yuki_arase)

-Yuki Arase is an associate professor at the graduate school of information science and technology, Osaka University, Japan.
-She was previously an associate researcher at the natural language computing group of Microsoft Research Asia.
-Her primary research interest is in paraphrasing, conversation systems, and educational applications for language learners.
-She earned her Ph.
-D. of Information Science at Osaka University in 2010 for research on presenting a large amount of information on small screens.

-Apart from research, Yuki enjoys yoga practice, always traveling with a yoga mat in her luggage trolley.
+I am an associate professor at the Graduate School of Information Science and Technology, Osaka University, Japan.
+After obtaining my PhD in Information Science from Osaka University (2010), I worked for Microsoft Research Asia, where I started NLP research that continues to captivate me to this day.
+My research interests focus on paraphrasing and NLP technology for language education and healthcare.

-I'm recruiting PhD students starting from Oct.
-2022 or Apr.
-2023.
+I'm recruiting PhD students and a postdoc starting on April 2023.
 Please send me your CV with a publication list if you are interested.
 Note that we do not have "research student" positions.

 ***